techidaily/site-youtube-blog/source/_posts/ed-in-2024-download-all-youtube-images-for-free.md

 ![save youtube thumbnail](https://images.wondershare.com/filmora/article-images/9-save-youtube-thumbnail.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QRaEdFMU-Xc?si=OjaiTvlogJy5wHhN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Another addition to the list of top YouTube thumbnail downloader tools is this one.
 Like the other tools, this one is also free for use and is renowned for being super fast.
 No matter which YouTube video you want to save the thumbnail from, this tool will allow you easy access to download it in HD quality.
 The website is SSL encrypted, so the user's data is protected, and thus this is a safe site to download YouTube thumbnail.
 What's more, this YouTube thumbnail downloader is robust.
 Although there a few ads displayed, they aren't very intrusive and do not disrupt the user experience.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xIP8ktrmOdg?si=zRnjbGzM6PDx2jCq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Bonus Tip: The Best YouTube Video Editor-[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)